Loading...

 1. Create a new database user.
 Please see the article How to Create a Database User for the instructions.

 2. Assign your new user to your database name and user privileges.
-Please follow the steps in this section, How To Assign Privileges to Database User.
+Please follow the steps in this section, How to Assign Privileges to Database User.

 3. Note the database user name and user password for the new user being assigned to the database.
 This is essential to the following steps.